gkkpch/platform-mp/checklist.md

 * [x] Make an mps-family from mp1ml.sh and mp2.sh
 * [x] Create mp2.sh
 * [ ] Test mp2.sh boot process
-* [ ] See if we can change the extlinux.conf method to boot.scr
+* [x] See if we can change the extlinux.conf method to boot.scr
-* [ ] Adapt boot process to volumio requirements
+* [ ] Adapt boot process to volumio requirements: create uboot script
 * [ ] Enhance mp2.sh with vim1s specific settings & services

 **Mainline u-boot boot issue with Volumio updater**